Security Standards | Why Are They Important To Your Company

 However, there’s a solution that aids in combating these challenges—implementing comprehensive security standards in your business operations.

-1. What’s the difference between having a few good security practices vs a standardized security program?
+1. What’s the difference between having a few good security standards vs a standardized security program?

 Having a few good security practices is commendable, but these may not be enough.
 They might be implemented inconsistently and lack the coverage to fend off diverse threats.
 A standardized security program, however, provides a holistic, consistent approach.
 It lays down specific procedures to follow, reducing the room for human error and ensuring nothing is overlooked.
 This comprehensive protection helps companies keep up with the escalating complexity of security threats and regulatory landscapes.